crispinprojects/talkcalendar/README.md

 The advantage of using a built-in speech engine is that the application can be compiled to a single binary without the dependency of an external speech synthesizer which may or may not be available in a particular Linux distribution at a particular version and subject to a potential license compatibility issue.
 On the surface this may not seem to be an issue.
 However, I explored the possibility of installing and using [eSpeak](https://espeak.sourceforge.net/) only to discover a potential eSpeak license compatibility issue in that some of its components may not be compatible with the GTK LGPL v2.1 license.
 For example, the IEEE80.c file [license](https://github.com/espeak-ng/espeak-ng/blob/c1d9341f86eee4b7a0da50712b627d8a76e92fea/src/libespeak-ng/ieee80.c) says "Copyright (C) 1989-1991 Apple Computer, Inc." which is very strange given that espeak has a GPL v3 [license](https://espeak.sourceforge.net/license.html).
 This is discussed further in the forum post [here](https://opensource.stackexchange.com/questions/11545/possibilities-to-use-a-gpl-v3-licensed-library-in-a-closed-source-game).
 Consequently, I decided not to use eSpeak.

-I have developed a small diphone speech synthesizer which can be found [here](https://github.com/crispinprojects/talkdp).
-However, speech quality needs to be improved.
+I am developing a small diphone speech synthesizer the details of which can be found [here](https://github.com/crispinprojects/talkdp).
+If speech quality can to be improved then this could replace the current approach to speech synthesis.
 I have also been working on a formant speech synthesizer the technique used by eSpeak.
 More details of this formant speech synthesizer approach can be found [here](https://github.com/crispinprojects/formant-synthesizer).

 ## Build From Source